Changissnz/selfinterest/README.md

 more prestigious than the unskilled.
 Distinguishers are for the cause of recognizing any noun by one or more adjectives, out of the probable labels.
-Consider the probability that a distinguisher fails to maintain relevance; the distinguisher, being an artificial axiom agreed upon by the powers governing society, ceases to produce arrangements comparable to those of the past, encouraging self-interest to decide on bases heavily leaned towards the passions of motivation with regard to the logic of the artificial axiom that is not of the present, a historical relic, even a vice, a backwardness that was uncalled for and thus rightfully discarded from being one of the prevailing artificial axioms.
+Consider the probability that a distinguisher fails to maintain relevance; the distinguisher, serving an artificial axiom agreed upon by the powers governing society, ceases to produce arrangements comparable to those of the past, encouraging self-interest to decide on bases heavily leaned towards the passions of motivation with regard to the logic of the artificial axiom that is not of the present, a historical relic, even a universal vice by principle, a backwardness that was uncalled for and thus rightfully discarded from being one of the prevailing artificial axioms.